2022-Spring-LING-270/2022-Spring-LING-270.github.io/index.md

 #### Communications

-Course announcements, assignments, and due dates will all be communicated to students as announcements on the [the course forum on Campuswire](https://campuswire.com/c/G1DA28EEF), which should be the **primary mechanism for communication** in this course.
+Course announcements, assignments, and due dates will all be communicated to students as announcements on the [the course forum on Campuswire](https://campuswire.com/c/G954C73B2), which should be the **primary mechanism for communication** in this course.
 Students may post questions privately so that only the instructor can see the question.
 Other questions may be viewed by classmates, so that classmates can provide a peer response in addition to that provided by the instructor and TAs.
 Questions may also be asked anonymously, so that neither the instructor nor classmates will see the poster's name.

+Office hours and one-on-one meetings with students will take place [over Zoom](https://illinois.zoom.us).

 #### Grading